 Your next steps

-You can share your story with others, or make use of your own social networks (use the hashtag #ACCAAdvocates).
+Consider how you can share your story with others.
+Or make use of your own social networks (use the hashtag #ACCAAdvocate).
 Why not take a look at our suggestions on how to be an advocate.

 Alternatively, contact your local ACCA office for further information on advocacy.